Theatre Special Event*

 Presented in partnership with Congregation Beth Yeshurun Sisterhood and Houston Chapter of Hadassah

 The Actual Dance is a moving, insightful one-act play performed by its author, Sam Simon, as he tells the story of his wife’s successful battle with breast cancer from a unique point of view – that of a husband and caretaker supporting his spouse and ultimate cancer survivor through her difficult journey.
-In his performance of “the dance,” Simon is accompanied by two, live, on-stage musicians.

 Not included in Patron of the Arts offering.